etingof/talks/devconf-horror-stories-of-iot-security/source/notes-for-speaker.rst

 Either way, control unit reads measurements from one or many sensors and/or powers actuators.

-Now, control units, especially MCUs may not be powerful enough to run full TCP/IP stack to communicate with upper layers.
-For that reason there exist alternative, simplified wireless network stacks optimized for low power operations.
+Now, control units, especially MCUs may not be powerful enough to keep/pre-process moderate amount of data or run full TCP/IP stack to communicate with upper layers.

+For the latter reason there exist alternative, simplified wireless network stacks optimized for low power operations.
 Frequently, control units are joint into so-called sensors network and talk to each others.

-To adapt WSNs to TCP/IP for further Internet connectivity, at the third layer of the stack we may encounter so-called IoT gateways.
-Besides protocols conversion, they may also do data aggregation, control units management and other housekeeping tasks.
+To cache/aggregate data and adapt WSNs to TCP/IP for further Internet connectivity, at the third layer of the stack we may encounter so-called IoT gateways.

 Finally, either IoT gateways or powerful control units (that can talk to Internet directly) talk to a server on the Internet, push data and receive commands.
 Those